Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 } To find the upstairs version of the algebra $A$ in \eqref{AlgebraA}, we need to work only a bit harder.
 We will start by finding objects ${\cal P}_{\cal C} \in \MDX$, such that \beq _{\cal C} = f^* {\cal P}_{\cal C} \in \MDx. \eeq Since ${P}_{{\cal C}}$'s generate ${\MDx}$, their upstairs cousins ${\cal P}_{\cal C}$'s need to generate the subcategory of ${\MDx}$ that corresponds to branes of ${\cal X}$ that come from $X$.
 Working equivariantly, this is all of ${\MDX}$.

-In fact, ${\cal P}_{\cal C}$'s are line bundles on ${\cal X}$, concentrated in degree zero.
+In fact, ${\cal P}_{\cal C}$'s are vector bundles on ${\cal X}$, concentrated in degree zero.
 Any object of $\MDX$ which has support on $X$ or on a sub-variety of ${\cal X}$ that contains $X$ but is not all of ${\cal X}$ would be sent by $f^*$ to a non-trivial complex of projective modules instead (see e.g. \cite{ThomasD}), whereas $P_{{\cal C}}$ is concentrated in degree zero.
-The fact that ${\cal P}_{\cal C}$'s are line bundles, as opposed to vector bundles follows since $P_{\cal C}$ is a line bundle.\footnote{I am grateful to I. Danilenko for discussions sharpening this point.} (Another way to understand is to translate, via mirror symmetry, the functor $k^*:{\MDY}\rightarrow \MDy.$)
+0.5cm